 Keep this log with your other business records for a minimum of three years from the due date of the return to which those records relate, or the date the return is filed, if later.
 You must make these records available to the Tax Department upon request.

-For more information, see Publication 718-R, Local Sales and Use Tax Rates on Residential Energy Sources and Services, and Schedule B (Form ST-100.3), Consumer's Utility and Fuel Taxes for Residential and Nonresidential Gas, Electricity, Refrigeration, and Steam, and Sales of Heating Fuels.
+For more information, see Publication 718-R, Local Sales and Use Tax Rates on Residential Energy Sources and Services, and Schedule B, Taxes on Utilities and Heating Fuels.

 Sales of gasoline and diesel motor fuel are taxable.
 Certain taxes will be prepaid by you, the seller, at the time you purchase the fuel.
 All taxes are included in the pump price per gallon paid by the customer.

-1(Purchasers of firewood used for home heating purposes are eligible for a refund of the state portion of sales tax, and may also qualify for a refund of the local sales tax in certain counties and cities in the state.
+1Purchasers of firewood used for home heating purposes are eligible for a refund of the state portion of sales tax, and may also qualify for a refund of the local sales tax in certain counties and cities in the state.
 Wood used for campfires or any use other than for home heating is fully taxable.
-See Tax Bulletin How to Apply for a Refund of Sales and Use Tax (TB-ST-350), and Schedule B (Form ST-100.3), Consumer's Utility and Fuel Taxes for Residential and Nonresidential Gas, Electricity, Refrigeration, and Steam, and Sales of Heating Fuels.) (back)
+See Tax Bulletin How to Apply for a Refund of Sales and Use Tax (TB ST 350), and Schedule B, Taxes on Utilities and Heating Fuels.

 Publications: